Buy the Books

 The term Napoleonic refers to the period, not just the man, so there is a wide range of subject matter - social history as well as purely military affairs.
 Costume balls as well as cannon balls!

-Speakers signed up so far include historians Andrew Bamford, Carole Divall, Gareth Glover, Eamonn O'Keefe, Jacqueline Reiter, Shorncliffe Trust, reenactor and expert needlewoman Laura Short, wargamer Steve Wood and historical novelists Robert Brightwell and Peter Youds.
+Speakers include historians Andrew Bamford, Carole Divall, Gareth Glover, Eamonn O'Keefe, Jacqueline Reiter, Stephen Summerfield, Mark S Thompson; reenactor and expert needlewoman Laura Short, wargamer Steve Wood and historical novelists Robert Brightwell and Peter Youds.

 On Saturday the NG13 Wargamers will return to fight "Waterloo: The Fight for Papelotte".
 There was a lot of praise for the high quality of the figures and scenery for last year's Quatre Bras display.

-A new addition will be the Hands-on History attraction for young people on Sunday, presented by Michael Kirkby, with a chance to pick up historical items, games and dressing up!
+A new addition will be the Hands-on History attraction for young people on Sunday, presented by Michael Kirkby, with a chance to pick up historical items, play games and enjoy dressing up!

 Tea, cakes, ship's biscuit and light lunches will be available in the beautifully appointed Cafe Corsica.